innomatic/innomatic-vagrant/README.md

 This Vagrant configurations is already provided in Innomatic Platform inside vagrant folder.

-You can also manually install this configuration in a new project.
+You can also manually copy this configuration in a new project.
 This is also needed if you are installing Innomatic using composer create-project.

 Installation is as easy as cloning a GitHub project: